code11/engine/docs/docs/api/path-composers/prop.md

 sidebar_label: Prop
 ---

-`Prop` allow us to refer to props given to the [view](/docs/api/view)s, so that they can be used to compose paths and operate on state data.
+`Prop` gives access to props given to the [view](/docs/api/view)s, so that they can be used as data in the view, and to compose paths for accessing state.

 For example, if a `TodoItem` component accepts a single prop `id: string`, and global state looks like: